Tearsheet

 AI Analysis | Feedback

-Emmanuel Babeau, Chief Financial Officer
+Emmanuel Babeau, Group Chief Financial Officer

-Emmanuel Babeau became Chief Financial Officer in May 2020 and will become Group Chief Financial Officer effective January 1, 2026.
-Before joining PMI, he spent over a decade at Schneider Electric, where he served as Deputy CEO in charge of Finance and Legal Affairs.
-He joined Schneider Electric in 2009 as Executive Vice President, Finance, and a member of the Management Board.
-From 1993 to 2009, Mr. Babeau worked at Pernod Ricard, initially as an Internal Auditor, and later as Chief Financial Officer and Group Deputy Managing Director, where he helped grow the company through significant acquisitions.
+Mr. Babeau was appointed Group Chief Financial Officer in January 2026, having served as PMI's Chief Financial Officer since May 2020.
+Prior to joining PMI, he spent over a decade at Schneider Electric, where he served as Deputy CEO in charge of Finance and Legal Affairs.
+He joined Schneider Electric in 2009 as Executive Vice President, Finance and a member of the Management Board.
+From 1993 to 2009, he worked at Pernod Ricard, initially as an Internal Auditor, and then in several executive positions, including Chief Financial Officer and Group Deputy Managing Director.
 He started his career at Arthur Andersen in 1990.
-Mr. Babeau sits on the boards of Davide Campari-Milano N.V., Sodexo S.A., and Sanofi S.A.
+Mr. Babeau sits on the board of Davide Campari-Milano N.V. and previously served as Vice Chairman of AVEVA Group plc and as an independent director at Sanofi S.A. and Sodexo.

 AI Analysis | Feedback